SWARMHAUL REFERENCE IN-TRANSIT SIGNAL

 Problem

 Today (v1) the shipper can click CONFIRM DELIVERY the instant the swarm forms.
-That's too early: at that moment the courier hasn't picked up anything, let alone delivered it.
-Nothing in the protocol prevents the shipper from confirming a leg the courier has not actually moved — the on-chain constraint only checks that the recipient is the shipper, not that the goods arrived.
+That's too early — at that moment the courier hasn't picked up anything, let alone delivered it.
+Nothing in the protocol prevents the shipper from confirming a leg the courier has not actually moved.

-In the single-leg happy path this doesn't cause immediate harm (shipper would only be cheating themselves — they'd pay out without receiving goods).
+In the single-leg happy path this doesn't cause immediate harm (shipper would only be cheating themselves).
 But it's bad protocol design:

 • Eliminates the courier's incentive to move.
 They get paid whether they drive or not.